 We have a sign that hangs prominently in our office in Pittsburgh.
 It reads, “We believe that veterans are better off for their service.”
 This belief drives everything we do.
 This belief also drives corporate America and educational institutions to invest in programs to recruit veterans as employees, students, suppliers and customers in a way that creates sustainable demand for their services.

-Chris Hale, CEO and Co-Founder
+Chris Hale, Chairman and Co-Founder